Questions about STD Testing?

 • Early detection and treatment can prevent complications.

-Sexually transmitted diseases (STDs) are a common health concern, affecting millions of people every year.1 They can be spread through anal, vaginal, or oral sexual intercourse and have diverse symptoms that range from mild to severe.
+They can be spread through anal, vaginal, or oral sexual intercourse and have diverse symptoms that range from mild to severe.

 It's important to remember that not everyone with an STD will experience these severe symptoms, and some STDs may not have any symptoms at all.
 However, knowing the warning signs can help you quickly get the treatment you need.

-Severe STD Symptoms
+Understanding Severe STD Symptoms

 Chlamydia

-Chlamydia, which primarily affects women, has a high prevalence in the country, with around 1.6 million infected individuals in 2022.2 The bacterial STD is sometimes asymptomatic, making it hard for people to get help in time.
+Chlamydia, which primarily affects women, has a high prevalence in the country,with around 1.6 million infected individuals in 2022.2 The bacterial STD is sometimes asymptomatic, making it hard for people to get help in time.

 Some severe Chlamydia symptoms that can make you go to the emergency room include:

-• Pus in the urine and painful sex.
+• Purulent urine and pain during sex.

 • Burning and painful urination.